coderun13/frontend_dev/README.md

 # frontent_dev
-this contain html and css code
+this contains html,css and javascript code